kyberdrb/installed_packages_linux/README.md

         1. Enable Bluetooth.
 Connect to the bluetooth device via Blueman applet.
         1. Start playing some audio stream.
         1. The audio will start playing from the Bluetooth device.
+        1. If the audio doesn't play from the Bluetooth device, left click on the speaker icon on the taskbar.
+There will be an arrow underneath the output volume slider.
+Select the bluetooth device from there.
+The sound will start playing from the Bluetooth audio device.
-        1. If audio doesn't play from the bluetooth device, but instead plays from the original output, open the `Audio mixer...` from the `Volume applet` in the taskbar.
+        1. If the audio still doesn't play from the bluetooth device, but instead plays from the original output, open the `Audio mixer...` from the `Volume applet` in the taskbar.
         1. Go to the `Output Devices` tab and click on the green checkmark icon in the section of the bluetooth device.
 This makes the Bluetooth audio device the **default** audio device.
 This allows for adjusting the volume of the Bluetooth audio device, as opposed to only switching it on the `Playback` tab.
         - Sources:
             - https://wiki.archlinux.org/index.php/Blueman
             - https://askubuntu.com/questions/1115671/blueman-protocol-not-available/1171274#1171274
             - https://wiki.archlinux.org/index.php/Bluetooth#PulseAudio

-* fwupd - updates BIOS and UEFI and other device's firmware from Linux, if the device is supported

-openvswitch -> virtual switch for bridging VMs and containers

-dnsmasq -> internet connectivity support tool for LXC NAT bridge interface

-wireguard - open-source VPN platform

-soundwire pulseaudio-alsa lib32-libpulse lib32-alsa-plugins - SoundWire and its dependencies; enables the use of an Android phone as a wireless speaker; Configuration: open _PulseAudio_ GUI `pavucontrol[-qt]` -\> Recording tab -\> ALSA Capture from `Monitor of Built-in Audio Analog Stereo`
+    When you click at the Blueman applet, turn on the Bluetooth, and then click on the applet immediately after, then the Blueman applet doesn't respond to clicking.
+Restarting the panel with `xfce4-panel --restart` makes the applet clickable again.
+[Source](https://askubuntu.com/questions/891208/restart-xfce-panel-in-xubuntu/891209#891209)

 * qemu qemu-arch-extra virt-manager ebtables dnsmasq bridge-utils edk2-ovmf -> generic virtualizer
-    - `libvirt` - GUI
+    - `libvirt` - virtualization backend
     - `dnsmasq` - internet connection sharing with the virtual machine, i.e. with the _guest_ system
     - `edk2-ovmf` - UEFI support
+    - `virt-manager` - GUI
     - Configuration:

             sudo systemctl enable libvirtd.service
             sudo systemctl start libvirtd.service
-            sudo vim /etc/conf.d/libvirtd

     - Path to virtual disks: `/var/lib/libvirt/images`
     - Sources
         - https://wiki.archlinux.org/index.php/Libvirt